-Dr. George Saperstein of Tufts University is awarded grants established by Senators Ted Kennedy and Joe Liebermann to develop a strategy for expanding sustainable agriculture and reforming healthcare in New England.
+Dr. George Saperstein of Tufts University is awarded grants established by Senators Christopher Dodd and Joe Liebermann to develop a strategy for expanding sustainable agriculture and reforming healthcare in New England.

 We believe healthy eating and sustainable agriculture - through the integration of regenerative farming, nutritional science, and culinary innovation - hold the keys to building a more humane, healthy, and sustainable future.